NCEA/ncea-website/content/about.md

 title: About
 people:
   - description: >
-      Hornsby Girls High School (Wednesdays, Thursdays)
+      Hornsby Girls High School (Wednesdays, Thursdays).
 Christine has a Bachelor of Secondary Education and has taught in various high schools since 2004.
 She is a former student of Hornsby Girls High School.
     image: /images/uploads/christine-chin-image.jpg
     name: Christine Chin
     quote: >